Hermann Dietrich Upmann

 Hermann Dietrich Upmann (1 May 1816 in Bielefeld-Altstadt, Germany – 29 January 1894 Bremen, Germany) was a banker, merchant and cigar manufacturer in Cuba, creator of the H. Upmann 1844 brand.

-At 23 years old he embarked for the New World in 1839 to work for an import / export Company: The Gravenhorst & Co.
+At 23 years old he embarked for the New World in 1839 to work for an import/export company, The Gravenhorst & Co.
 During the voyage, a Briton persuaded him to stay in Havana where the tobacco business was flourishing.
 Upmann accepted the suggestion.
-He learned the processes and secrets of cigar manufacturing, purchased a local cigar factory at 85 San Miguel Street, Havana, and created the H. Upmann 1844 brand, which is among the oldest cigar brands in the world.
+He learned the processes and secrets of cigar manufacturing, purchased a local cigar factory, and created the H. Upmann 1844 brand, which is among the oldest cigar brands in the world.